dhruvb14/DotNetCore2StandAlone/README.md

 If you want to support additional specific build targets check out the following link: https://docs.microsoft.com/en-us/dotnet/core/rid-catalog and add the build targets to the ./DotNetCore2StandAlone.csproj on Line 8

+# Entity Framework With SQLLite
+If you look in the documents folder you will see that there is a postman collection which you can import and do Create's reads and updates to the sqllite database using simple rest commands in postman.
+Angular UI Pieces are not yet built for this yet.